tsahaca/k8-containerd-centos/README.md

-# k8-crio-centos
+# k8-containerd-centos
-K8 Cluster with crio as container runtime in CentOS
+K8 Cluster with containerd as container runtime in CentOS7

 ## To the Cluster
-kubectl apply -f https://k8s.io/examples/application/deployment.yaml kubectl get pods -o wide
+kubectl apply -f https://k8s.io/examples/application/deployment.yaml

+kubectl get pods -o wide

 should return something like this